 I found this book more engaging than "System Design Interview" by Alex Xu.
 Its big advantage is how clearly it turns fundamentals, recurring components, and practice cases into one repeatable preparation flow.

 The book works well because it turns system design preparation into a steady sequence: define the boundaries first, shape the answer next, and only then go deeper into the risky parts.
-That makes it useful both as a learning source and as a rehearsal framework.
+Under time pressure that order is exactly what keeps you from diving into details before the skeleton is agreed — which makes the book useful both as a learning source and as a rehearsal framework.

 Book structure